-- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th July 2006 to 24th August 2006 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
+- 9.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the EM&A works undertaken during the period from 25th August 2006 to 24th September 2006 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 9.1.2 The Contractor was repeatedly reminded to improve and provide sufficient temporary drainage system on site to prevent silty runoff to marine and stream courses.
 In addition, the Contractor was reminded to provide sufficient dust suppression mitigation measures especially during rock breaking activity, earth movement (loading and unloading), at haul road (vehicle movement) and large soils stockpiles. - 9.1.3 In the June 2006 monitoring survey of terrestrial ecology, the main stream course of Stream A was found to be filled up with rubbles to the level of the weir at its downstream end, and its conditions remained similar in the present monitoring survey.
 The Contractor was reminded to control the construction work quality and prevent same incident happened in future.
-Remedial works were yet to be implemented to clear the rubbles and restore the channel.
-With a Variation of Environmental Permit, the Contractor has advanced the haul road from Stream A, via the upstream section of Tributary B2, and to Tributary B1.
-But the conditions of Tributary B2 still remained.
-Aquatic fauna communities were checked during the monitoring survey.
-Atyid shrimp Caridina trifasciata were found in Stream B, Stream C & Stream D during the present monitoring survey. - 9.1.4 Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; and - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone. - 9.1.5 The Contractor shall rectify the mal-pruning practice of the transplanted trees.
-Bulk hydroseeding works shall continue when practical. - 9.1.6 No environmental complaint and environmental summons/prosecutions were received during the reporting period. - 9.1.7 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.
+Remedial works were not implemented to clear the rubbles and restore the channel by hand. - 9.1.4 Coral damages were recorded at temporary barging point (Site B2) and Site C. Two corals were lost at the temporary barging point (B59 and B60).
+The partial mortality of these colonies were contributed by the strong wave induced by typhoon occurred between June to September 2006 and was not consider as a consequence of the operation of the temporary barging point.
+For Site C, C-04 was found upside down on the seabed and suffered 100% mortality, while C-10 had sign of anchor damage.
+The mortalities for both corals are considered not project-related. - 9.1.5 Same as the last reporting month, no rectification work was done by the Contractor.
+Regarding the retained trees, the Contractor shall take the following measures: - Carry out surgery to damaged trees; - Report the cause of death of tree T925; and - Maintain the tree protection zone required and remove all construction material / debris from the tree protection zone. - 9.1.6 The Contractor shall rectify the mal-pruning practice of the transplanted trees.
+Bulk hydroseeding works shall continue when practical. - 9.1.7 One environmental complaint and environmental summons/prosecutions were received during the reporting period. - 9.1.8 The ET will keep track of the EM&A programme with respect to compliance of environmental requirements and the proper implementation of all necessary mitigation measures.